-Wounds, lacerations, amputations and internal organ damage injuries continue to increase (19.33 per cent) when compared to the average of the corresponding periods for the previous five years, and remains the highest occurring category.
-Traumatic joint/ligament and muscle/tendons account for 24.16 per cent of all reported incidents.
+Wounds, lacerations, amputations and internal organ damage injuries (36.56 per cent) have slightly decreased when compared to the average of the corresponding periods for the previous five years, but still remains the highest occurring category.
+Traumatic joint/ligament and muscle/tendons injuries account for 29.25 per cent of all reported incidents.

-Since the January to June 2012 reporting period, Wounds, lacerations, amputations and internal organ damage injuries and Traumatic joint/ligament and muscle/tendons have been the first and second most reported injury category respectively and on average these two categories make up over 67 per cent of the total.
+Since the January to June 2012 reporting period, Wounds, lacerations, amputations and internal organ damage injuries and Traumatic joint/ligament and muscle/tendons injuries have been the first and second most reported injury category respectively and on average these two categories make up over 67 per cent of the total.